Jiehua: “Dragon Boat Regatta” 《龙舟夺标图》by Wang Zhenpeng 王振鹏

-Hailing from Wenzhou in Zhejiang, Wang Zhenpeng emerged as an expert of jiehua painting, leaving his mark during the Yuan dynasty.
-His artistic skills earned him the title "弧云处士" from Emperor Renzong of the Yuan dynasty.
-Wang Zhenpeng inherited Guo Zhongshu's painting techniques.
-Wang Zhenpeng also inherited the Southern Song emphasis on cantilever and parallel lines, seen in Dragon Boat Regatta.
-His two techniques included flexibly arranged modular motifs and polished ink lines.
-Wang Zhenpeng presented his jiehua to the throne and was placed into a high office position by Emperor Wenzong, producing a painting on the commission of the Yuan court itself.
-He became a celebrated jiehua artist of the Yuan court, and even after Wang disappeared from the stage of art during Wenzong’s reign, his pupils—such as Li Rongjin, Wei Jiuding, and Zhu Yu—and other followers continued to carry forward his style.
+Wang Zhenpeng was from Wenzhou in Zhejiang and is recognized as a jiehua expert during the Yuan dynasty.
+His skills earned him the title "弧云处士" from Emperor Renzong.
+He was influenced by Guo Zhongshu's painting techniques and also inherited the Southern Song emphasis on cantilever and parallel lines, as seen in Dragon Boat Regatta.
+His techniques included flexibly arranged modular motifs and polished ink lines.
+Wang Zhenpeng presented his jiehua to the throne and was placed into a high office position by the emperor.
+He became a celebrated artist of the Yuan court, and even after Wang disappeared from the stage of art during Renzong’s reign, his pupils—such as Li Rongjin, Wei Jiuding, and Zhu Yu—and other followers continued to carry forward his style.